equivalent/scrapbook2/archive/blogs/2016-08-rspec-json-api-testing.md

 The point of serializer objects is to make sure you deal with all the various scenarious in this test layer:

-* maybe some attributes are lovercase is some scenarios
+* maybe some attributes are lowercase is some scenarios
 * maybe the serializer includes some nested resources (like Authors)
 * maybe you can pass Article-alike object to serializer (Duck-type) "BlogPost" and you want to test the output behavior.